 True education means more than the pursual of a certain course of study.
 It means more than a preparation for the life that now is.
 It has to do with the whole being, and the whole period of existence possible to man.
-It is the harmonious development of the physical, mental, and spiritual powers.
-It prepares the student for the joy of service in this world and the higher joy of wider service in the world to come.
+It is the harmonious development of the physical, the mental, and the spiritual powers.
+It prepares the student for the joy of service in this world and for the higher joy of wider service in the world to come. . .
 In the highest sense the work of education and the work of redemption are one.

-(Ellen G. White (1903), Education, Mountain View, CA; Pacific Press 13, 30)
+(Ellen G. White, 1903, Education.
+Mountain View, CA: Pacific Press, pp. 13, 30)